TrueBlocks/start-without-me/README.md

   1. A smart contract intended to incentivize on-time attendance at a meeting.

-  2. Each attendee sends some ether to the contract (the kitty).
+  2. Each attendee sends some ether to the contract prior to the meeting date.

   3. Five minutes (gracePeriod) after start of the meeting, coordinator randomly chooses a positive integer less than 64 (‘n’).
 This is done publically in front of those present.
 Anyone present may then call a function to note ‘n’.